mormat/duplicate-images-remover/README.md

 ![preview](docs/results.png)

-A desktop app (Linux/Windows) to find and remove duplicates images in a folder.
+A desktop app for Linux/Windows to find and remove duplicate images in a folder.